Soccer Positions: The Ultimate Guide

 Right #2 and Left #3 Fullback

 The right and left fullbacks play the role of the field’s rear defenders.
 They play on the edge of the field and float closer to the center when necessary.

-The ability to play one-on-one, make tackles and make technical passes are the major strengths of any fullback.
+The ability to play one-on-one, make tackles, and make technical passes are the major strengths of any fullback.

 Maintaining formation with the offensive line requires a high rate of speed and field awareness, which is also needed for fullbacks.

-An elite fullback will oftentimes start a counter-attack for their team by finding a midfielder with space in front of them.
+An elite fullback will start a counter-attack for their team by finding a midfielder with space in front of them.
 They can flip the team’s switch from defensive to offensive with a couple of key plays.

 Center Back #4 & #5

-Next up is the center back position.
-A center back defender is sometimes called a stopper.
 This player is stationed in the center of the field, at the far back of the defensive line.

 Two center backs are sometimes playing together.
 For example, in a 4-4-2 formation, there will be two center backs lined up with two fullbacks on the edges.

 A center back must possess strong intangible skills such as leadership, steady emotions, and strong communication.
-Along with physical and mental toughness, these skills will be the difference between a decent and great center back.

 Sweeper #5 (for certain formations)

 Remember the sweeper?
 This is a rare and “antiquated” position.
-A professional team will typically feature two acting center backs instead of a sweeper.
+A professional team will typically feature two center backs instead of a sweeper.
 But, youth teams still use a sweeper depending on what formation they line up in.

 A sweeper is a defender who sits back from the defensive line and clears the area of any incoming balls.